People in the Band

 Ray Ghent Photography

-Aylesbury Concert Band's links to the RAF Music Services continue to thrive following the appointment of Claire Lawrence as Director of Music to succeed Neil Chapman.
+Aylesbury Concert Band's links to the RAF Music Services continued following the appointment of Claire Lawrence as Director of Music to succeed Neil Chapman in 2011.
 We were honoured that two members of RAF Central Band were keen to be our conductor, a position which offers them the opportunity to hone their conducting skills and further their careers.
 Unfortunately we could only choose one, and following auditions the Band selected Claire.

 Neil Chapman was appointed as our Director of Music in February 2010 to succeed Duncan Stubbs.
 Like Duncan he is a member of the RAF, and at the time was principal bassoon of RAF Central Band.
 Unfortunately after barely a year he was promoted and simultaneously posted to the RAF Regiment Band in Lincolnshire.
 This was a huge disappointment both to him and the members of the Band, for Neil had been a popular conductor and had done much to continue Duncan's good work developing the Band and introducing us to new music.